msusdev/AI102TrainerPrep/AI-102 Lab Trainer Prep Guide.md

 ### Best Practices

-- Ensure that participants accounts are setup and ready to go on day one, if using a hosted lab environment.
-- If not using a hosted lab environment, ensure that all participants receive communication prior to class, on required hardware and software components they should have.
+- If you are not using a hosted lab environment, ensure that all participants receive communication prior to class, on required hardware and software components they should have.
-- Stress the importance or being ready to start on day one.
-Installing and configuring software will distract from the class and create timing issues with the delivery.
+- Stress the importance of being ready to start on Day One.
+Any delays caused by installing and configuring software can disrupt the class flow and lead to significant timing challenges in delivering the content effectively.

 ### Tips and Tricks

 - As you complete the labs yourself, note any places that caused you issues and document that for your reference.
-If you had an issues, participants will likely experience the same thing.
+If you had an issue, participants will likely experience the same thing.
 - Verify the timing of the labs to ensure you know how long it takes you to complete them.
 If possible, have someone who is not an expert in the technology, complete the labs and time them.
-This will give you an idea of how long participants, who are learning, could take to complete the labs
+This will give you an idea of how long participants, who are learning, could take to complete the labs.
 - Have a plan to manage timelines for the range of participants that will attend.
 Some will take longer than others to complete the labs.
 Have additional reading or some other resource to pass on to the participants who complete the labs early.
 - If using a hosted lab environment, familiarize yourself with how to use the administrative tools that are provided, such as the ability to monitor the lab progress or to take control of a lab VM to assist.